 The brain and the brain’s functions, blindfolded lovers in a neurolinguistic marriage.
 (Composition photo on Erik Robert's kitchen table - 2012).

-The goal of the Speech Therapy staff is to improve quality of life as much as possible for someone with a voice, speech, language, cognitive, communicative and/or swallowing disorder.
+The goal of speech therapy is to optimise the quality of life as much as possible for someone with a voice, speech, language, cognitive, communicative and/or swallowing disorder.

 • Speech therapy is individualised.
 Before we start a treatment, we always carry out extensive testing.
 We determine what the precise cause is and what the characteristics of the disorder are.
 We also look at what the impact is on your daily functioning and well-being.

 • We include the environment as much as possible in the treatment.
 To do this, we give individual information and tips.
-Our speech therapists also hold all sorts of group information sessions (on topics like how to cope with dementia, Parkinson's Disease and a stroke).
+Our speech therapists also hold all sorts of group information sessions (e.g. how to cope with dementia, Parkinson's Disease and a stroke).
 If necessary, a training session on how to deal with the environment can be made for the patient.

-• We work together with other care providers (e.g. physicians, occupational therapists, dietitians, physiotherapists, psychologists) and with other care institutions (e.g. St Vincent General Hospital in Deinze, Provincial Care Centre of Lemberge and the Residential Care Centre in Lichtervelde.
+• We collaborate with other care providers (e.g. physicians, occupational therapists, dietitians, physiotherapists and psychologists) and with other health-care organisations (e.g. Revales in Merelbeke and residential care centre De Lichtervelde).

 • We believe in the importance of specialisation within speech therapy.
 All of our speech therapists follow postgraduate continuing education or other content training.
 We also work according to the scientific guidelines (evidence-based speech therapy).
 Various team members work together to develop new test and therapy materials.